nikhilnair31/BUILDMODE-Server/README.md

 - [ ] Improve digest prompt for better recommendations
 - [ ] Improve summary prompt for more digestible information
 - [ ] Improve digest & summary styling (use Limitless/Vapi/Claude as examples)
-- [ ] Add tracker data to see the posts users opened
 - [ ] Fix querying
     - Fix including booleans
     - Add color parsing?